IBM-Bluemix-Docs/ComposeForScyllaDB/index.md

 ## Managing Compose for ScyllaDB

 You can manage your service from the service dashboard.
 Here you can find information about your Bluemix Compose database and how to connect to it.
-You can also manage your backups from the dashboard and allocated more resources for your service.
-For more information, see [Service Overview](./dashboard-overview.html), [Backups](./dashboard-backups.html), and [Scaling Resources](./dashboard-scaling-resources.md).
+You can also manage your backups, allocate more resources for your service, and use whitelists to restrict access to your databases.
+For more information, see [Service Overview](./dashboard-overview.html), [Backups](./dashboard-backups.html), [Scaling Resources](./dashboard-scaling-resources.html), and [Whitelists](./dashboard-whitelists.html).

 ## Connecting to Compose for ScyllaDB